Flow0823/hugo.github.io/content/authors/Zhouyujing/_index.md

   - 2023
 ---

-（自我介绍，需删除括号里面的字）
-Xinyu Fan is a master's student in Epidemiology and Medical Statistics.
-His current research focuses on collecting objective physiological behavioral data form older adults through wearables (like smart bands), and mining the complex associations between these behaviors and cognitive health of older adults.
-He is familiar with common statistical methods and their applications, and is good at mining databases.
-In his free time, he enjoys reading history books, watching documentaries, playing football and table tennis, and experiencing the fun of being a geek.
+Yujing Zhou is a Master’s student in Public Health and Preventive Medicine at Sun Yat-sen University, holding a bachelor’s degree in Economic Statistics from Renmin University of China.
+His research focuses on global health and health economics, particularly Alzheimer’s disease burden and health policy impact evaluation, aiming to bridge economics and public health for equitable policy solutions.
+He welcomes collaborations with research teams to advance evidence-based health interventions.